Nav Icon

 What is Myelopathy?

 Myelopathy is an injury to the spinal cord that is caused by severe compression.
 This condition can lead to a variety of neurological deficits that can significantly hinder your ability to complete everyday tasks, affecting your quality of life.
 Anyone can develop myelopathy, but it is more common in individuals over the age of 55, as its main cause is age-related disc degeneration.
-There are three types of myelopathy: cervical, thoracic, and lumbar.
-Cervical myelopathy occurs in the neck, thoracic myelopathy occurs in the middle and upper back region, and lumbar myelopathy occurs in the lower back.
+There are mainly two types of myelopathy: cervical and thoracic.
+Cervical myelopathy occurs in the neck and thoracic myelopathy occurs in the upper to mid back.

 In The Media